 Let’s talk about self-diagnosis!
 I know there’s been a lot of talk about this on social media and I wanted to put in my two cents.
 There are lots of pros and cons with self-diagnosis.

 Meet the newest member of our staff, Coriann Papazian, LMFT!
 Coriann brings with her a wealth of experience working with adults and couples from diverse backgrounds.
 A few of her many strengths are working with anxiety, depression, trauma, and grief.
 She particularly loves working with individuals and couples within the LGBT+ community.
 "It's close to my heart," she says.
 Issues that might come up with individuals include navigating the coming out process, finding community, and navigating diverse relationships.
 When working with couples, she uses the Gottman approach to enhance communication skills, resolve conflict, and build shared meaning.
-Coriann Papazian, LMFTCoriann is a Licensed Marriage and Family Therapist serving adults, teens, and couples virtually throughout California.
-Dating is really hard!
-I hear this from people I work with, friends, family members, etc. It’s a really difficult endeavor.
-I want to talk about some of the reasons why.
+Coriann Papazian, LMFTCoriann is a Licensed Marriage and Family Therapist serving adults, teens, and couples virtually throughout California. |

 Laurel Therapy Collectiveoffers online therapy to California residents for anxiety, transitions, and trauma.
 Categories